 Shepperson, G. 1970.
 “The Comparative Study of Millenarian Movements.”
 In Millennial Dreams in Action: Studies in Revolutional Religious Movements, edited by Sylvia L. Thrupp, 44–54.
 New York: Schocken.

 Soothill, Jane E. 2007.
 Gender, Social Change and Spiritiual Power: Charismatic Christianity in Ghana.
 Vol. 30, Studies of Religion in Africa.
-Boston: Brill.
+Leiden: Brill.

 van Binsbergen, Wim M. J. 1981.
 Religious Change in Zambia: Exploratory Studies.
-Boston: Kegan Paul.
+London: Kegan Paul.

 Wanyeki, Lynne Muthoni, ed.
 2003.
 Women and Land in Africa: Culture, Religion and Realizing Women’s Rights.
 Black Women Writers Series.
 London: Zed.

 Yusuf, Bilkisu and Sr. Kathleen McGarvey.
 2015.
 “Women, Religion, and Peacebuilding in Kaduna State, Nigeria.”
 In Women, Religion, and Peacebuilding: Illuminating the Unseen, edited by Susan Hayward and Katherine Marshall, 169–190.
 Washington, DC: US Institute of Peace.